nasersharafi/Speech_Enhancement/README.md

 2. Essential Folders for Proper Code Execution
 To ensure proper execution in MATLAB, please add the following folders to your MATLAB path before running any file.
 Use the path:
 Home > Set Path > Add with Subfolders
+Important: Before adding the HRP_main folder to the MATLAB path, make sure to first extract it from its compressed (rar) format.
 	AUX_FUNCTION: Contains auxiliary functions such as Voice Activity Detection (VAD), signal reconstruction, and other required utilities.
 	HPR_main: Includes implementations of sparse representation algorithms such as Lasso.
 	Speech-measure-SDR-SAR-STOI-PESQ-master: Contains signal quality evaluation metrics like PESQ, STOI, SDR, and SAR.